Sergey Nivens - Fotolia

 The movement for improved self-service analytics to enable citizen data scientists is at a tipping point.
 According to analysts with Gartner, 2020 will be the year citizen data scientists surpass analytics professionals and data scientists in the amount of advanced analysis they produce.

 However, in order to get the most out of this analytical groundswell, organizations are going to have to prioritize data governance for self-service analytics.
-Organizations seeking to scale out self-service capabilities without implementing the same data management best practices will find business users struggling to make decisions due to inconsistent data, stale data and hidden data, among other problems.
-Additionally, organizations open themselves up to a world of risk when it comes to data privacy and security issues when they open up data sources without appropriate data governance.
+Those seeking to scale out self-service capabilities without implementing a corresponding set of data governance and management best practices likely will find business users struggling to make decisions due to inconsistent data, stale data and hidden data, among other problems.
+Additionally, organizations open themselves up to a world of risk when it comes to data privacy and security issues when they open up data sources to self-service analytics users without appropriate data governance.

-According to analytics and data management experts, organizations need to focus on the following data management best practices in order to better support citizen data scientists in the coming years while addressing these issues.
+According to analytics and data management experts, organizations need to focus on the following best practices for governing and managing data in order to better support citizen data scientists in the coming years while addressing these issues.

 Balancing data quality and timeliness

-Data quality has increasingly moved to the epicenter of a number of analytics trends -- including self-service analytics, according to Emily Washington, executive vice president of product management at Infogix Inc., who said that it will be a key goal for organizations in 2020.
+Data quality has increasingly moved to the epicenter of a number of analytics trends -- including self-service analytics, according to Emily Washington, executive vice president of product management at data governance software vendor Infogix Inc., who said that it will be a key goal for organizations in 2020.

 "As organizations continue to push the limits with data storage and processing, we see data quality as the underlying theme to ensure they're leveraging data they can trust," Washington said.

 The problem enterprises face is not just providing consistent, clean data, but also doing it in real time.
 A recent survey by Actian Corp. showed that while 94% of IT decision-makers today said it's important to receive current data to power a data-driven enterprise culture, over half of them admitted they're forced to use stale data at least some of the time.